Monochromatization of $e^+e^-$ colliders with a large crossing angle: Luminosity with large crossing angle

 A few words about the possible loss of luminosity due to monochromatization.
 The only difference compared to the SuperKEKB design would be a larger crossing angle, $500\mrad$ instead of $90\mrad$.
-The luminosity $\lum \propto N(Nf)/(\sigma_z\sigma_y \thetac)$.
+The luminosity $\lum \propto N(Nf)/(\sigma_z\sigma_y \tan{\thetac/2})$~\cite{SuperB}.
 For the same beams, an increase of the crossing angle by a factor of 6 would means a loss of luminosity by the same factor.
 However, the collision effects would become weaker, and one can partially compensate for the loss by increasing $N$ and decreasing $\sigma_z$.
-Other limitations are present, and so the resulting luminosity would be lower, perhaps be a factor of two or three.
-Such a decrease is acceptable because monochromatization would significantly increase the effective luminosity, $\propto 1/\sigma_W^2$ when studying rare decays in presence of a large continuum background.
+The resulting luminosity would be lower, perhaps be a factor of two or three.
+Such a decrease is acceptable because monochromatization would significantly increase the effective luminosity, $\propto 1/\sigma_W^2$ when studying rare decays in presence of a large background.